CivityNL/civity-docs-edit/0_dataplatform_user_Portal.md

 ---
 id: dataplatformPortal
-title: Portal
+title: introduction
-sidebar_label: Portal
+sidebar_label: Introduction
 ---
-> The portal is a public-facing interface for datasets (contained in CKAN), themes and stories.

 Dataplatform is comprised of two solutions, the **Portal** and **CKAN**.

-The portal is where all of your data is presented, which is derived from datasets in our CKAN instance.
-Essentially, the portal represents a user friendly interface for presenting, searching and providing data that is stored in CKAN.
+The portal is the website for data-consumers, where they can find datasets (contained in CKAN), themes, showcases and stories.
+The portal is a user friendly interface for presenting, searching and providing data that is stored in CKAN.

+CKAN is the tool to manage the data.
+It allows you to change, add, and delete data.
+However, in order to manipulate data, you must possess valid login credentials (contact your system administrator for this).